kfu02/orez-ahpla/README.md

 ## 1.0.4 - 2/17/19
 ### Added
- - latest_weights.h5 added with git lfs.
+ - latest_weights.h5 added with git LFS.

 ### Training Results
  - After 100 games of self_play (~6000 states for training), nnet player beat completely random player in 18/25 games and beat random MCTS based player in 17/25 games.

 # To-do
+- [ ] Add folder for saved self_play games (as lists of moves)
 - [ ] Rework state recursion
 - [ ] Make sure to sample from game states rather than training network on all of them
 - [ ] Make terminal eval of mcts dependent on number of moves taken to get there.